A full CV can be found here.

 1) How does medial temporal lobe learn that an unpeeled banana, a peeled banana, and a sliced banana are all possible states of the same banana at different moments in time?

 2) How does visual cortex anticipate what a peeled banana will look like before you even finish peeling it?

 3) How does prefrontal cortex retrieve from memory what the banana looked like before it was peeled?

-Hindy, NC, Ng, FY, & Turk-Browne (submitted).
+Hindy, NC, Ng, FY, & Turk-Browne (under review).
 Linking pattern completion in the hippocampus to predictive coding in visual cortex.

 Hindy, NC, Hamilton, R, Houghtling, AS, Coslett, HB, & Thompson-Schill, SL (2009).
 Computer-mouse movements reveal TMS disruptions of prefrontal function during semantic retrieval.
 Journal of Neurophysiology, 102, 3405-3413.